fivesixty/neo4clj/README.md

 ## Named Relations

 Named relations allow reverse relations to be named, and shortcut syntax to be used.
 When creating relations, the outgoing relation name should be used (in this example, :knows).
-Modifying relations like sequences is planned for the future, eg. `(conj! (node :knows) new-node)`
+Modifying relations like sequences is planned for the future, e.g. `(conj! (node :knows) new-node)`

     (register-relations
       [:friends]          ; Ignored internally, but allowed for clarity.